jasperng-nus/tp/docs/UserGuide.md

 Format: `setReminder -r NUMOFDAYS`
 * Save your preference into `preferences.json` file
-* The applications are sorted according to end dates.
+* The applications are sorted according to ascending end dates.

 **Tip:** You can switch off reminders by typing `setReminder -r off`.
 * The off is case-insensitive. e.g `setReminder -r OFF` works too.